abboudl/Chik-p/4-Service-Deployment-Stage/readme.md

 All commands must be executed on the CTF Administration machine.
 ### Step #1: Connect to the Wireguard VPN

-Before running the playbooks in this repository, you must be connected to the CTF's virtual private network on GCP using the Wireguard VPN.
+Before running the playbooks in this stage, you must be connected to the CTF environment via the Wireguard VPN.
 Otherwise, you will not be able to reach non-internet-facing hosts such as the ELK host and the CTFd host.

 To connect, run the Wireguard service using `systemctl`:
 ```